-The Tribe Lead Digital Platform at Rabobank’s Digital Transformation Office, Alexander Zwart, joins the speaking faculty for Open Banking Expo Europe on 4 October 2019.
-His opening keynote session “Innovating the customer proposition in Open Banking” will explore Open Banking in practice; what can customers expect?
+The Tribe Lead Digital Platform at Rabobank’s Digital Transformation Office, Alexander Zwart, joined the speaking faculty for Open Banking Expo Europe back in October 2019.
+His opening keynote session “Innovating the customer proposition in Open Banking” explored Open Banking in practice; what can customers expect?
 What will be the roadmap for banking and fintech to meet these expectations?
 And what are the challenges which still need to be overcome?

 Q: Explain what you do in less than 50 words

 As Tribe Lead Digital Platform in the Digital Transformation Office, I am responsible for developing Rabobank’s digital user interfaces, like the banking app, our business banking portal and our websites

 Q: Why did you choose to keynote at Open Banking Expo Europe?

 Rabobank is speeding up its digital transformation.
 It is time to share our successes with the wider market and help drive innovation across the sector.
 Rabobank also understands the importance of attracting the right people to work for us; in order to serve our clients better.
 So to be involved in Open Banking Expo is a good opportunity to meet the right people at an important time in our transformation.

 Q: What were the biggest challenges the financial services industry faced in meeting the PSD2 deadline on 14 September 2019?

 The biggest challenge still remains to be; putting the market dynamics we want to achieve into the standards that have been set.
 Executing it is difficult to get to where we want to go.

 Q: What can the audience expect to learn and hear about during your session?